-In this article we are going to learn how to declare a variable in VBA Excel.
-First we are going to learn what a variable is and then what are some of the types of variable and finally we are going to learn how to initialize and use variables in Excel VBA.
+In this article, we are going to learn how to declare a variable in VBA Excel.
+First, we are going to learn what a variable is and then some of the types of variable are.
+Finally, we are going to learn how to initialize and use variables in Excel VBA.

-A variable is simply used to store temporary information that is used in the execution of a process, procedure, workbook or a module.
+A variable is simply used to store temporary information that is used in the execution of a process, procedure, workbook, or module.

 There are a few rules you have to keep in mind when naming your variables:

 - Variable name must start with a letter and not a number (number can be used but not as the first letter in a variable name)

 - Variable name must not be a keyword(predefined word)in Excel VBA

 - Variable name must be <250 characters always

 Now let’s see some of the types of variables.

 - Integer (positive numbers and negative numbers)